 Before I began programming, I wanted to setup a good environment.
 The first

-.
+thing I did was install gprbuild.
 This would simplify the compilation process.

 Allowing me to setup different build targets and handling parallel compilation.